keboola/connection-docs/transformations/mappings/index.md

 There are two types of mapping that have to be set up before running a transformation:

 1. **Input Mapping** --- what Storage tables are used in your transformation;
-Depending on whether you use [Read-Only Input Mapping](/transformations/mappings/#read-only-input-mapping), it differs whether you have to add tables to the input mapping or not.
+If your project has [Read-Only Input Mapping](/transformations/mappings/#read-only-input-mapping) enabled, you don't have to add tables to the input mapping.
 In transformation, [Read-Only Input Mapping](/transformations/mappings/#read-only-input-mapping) is automatically enabled and for workspace you can select this option when you create a new workspace.
    1. When **Read-Only Input Mapping** is enabled, you automatically have read access to all buckets and tables in the project (this also applies to linked buckets).
 However, you can still manually add tables to Input Mapping.
+Note that **there are security implications**.
+If you enable **Read-Only Input Mapping** for workspace, it has access to all data in project.
+You may not want to share workspace credentials with other people unless it's fine for them to see all the data in project.
+If limited access is required, do not enable **Read-Only Input Mapping** for the workspace.
-   2. With **Read-Only Input Mapping** disabled, tables not mentioned in Input Mapping cannot be used.
+   2. With **Read-Only Input Mapping** disabled, only tables mentioned in Input Mapping are available.
 2. **Output Mapping** --- what tables are written into Storage after running the transformation; tables not mentioned in *Output Mapping* are never modified nor permanently stored (i.e., they are temporary).
 They are deleted from the transformation staging area when the execution finishes.